Owl Creek Farm » Recipes » Main Dishes » Spaghetti Sauce

 • 2 T worchestershire sauce

-• ½ cup black olives slided or diced (optional)
+• ½ cup black olives sliced or diced

 • 1 tsp onion powder